From crusades to comeback: Estonia’s road to independence

 The Estonian Army High Command in 1920.

-The country’s losses in the War of Independence were relatively small – about 2,300 killed and 14,000 wounded.
-Their sacrifice ensured that Estonia could enjoy freedom until 1940 and then again from 1991 onward.
+The country’s losses in the War of Independence were relatively small – around 2,300 killed and 14,000 wounded.
+Their sacrifice ensured that Estonia could enjoy freedom until 1940 – and then again from 1991 onwards.

 Estonia in interwar period

-After becoming an independent nation in 1918 and signing the Tartu Peace Treaty with Russia in 1920, Estonia’s first constitution was promulgated, establishing a parliamentary system.
+After becoming an independent nation in 1918 and signing the Tartu Peace Treaty with Russia in 1920, Estonia promulgated its first constitution, establishing a parliamentary system.
 In 1921, the country became a member of the League of Nations.

-With a political system in place, the new Estonian government immediately began the job of rebuilding.
-As one of its first major acts, the government carried out an extensive land reform, giving tracts to small farmers and veterans of the War of Independence.
+With a political system in place, the new Estonian government immediately set about rebuilding.
+One of its first major acts was an extensive land reform, which distributed land to small farmers and veterans of the War of Independence.
 The large estates of the Baltic German nobility were expropriated, breaking its centuries-old power as a class.

 Pärnu beach in the 1930s.
 From the collection of Pärnu Museum.

 At first, agriculture dominated the country’s economy.
-Thanks to the land reform, the number of small farms doubled to more than 125,000.
-Although many homesteads were small, the expansion of landownership helped stimulate new production after the war.
+Thanks to land reform, the number of small farms doubled to more than 125,000.
+Although many holdings were small, the expansion of landownership helped stimulate new production after the war.

-The land reform, however, did not solve all of Estonia’s early problems.
-The Estonian agriculture and industry (mostly textiles and machine manufacturing) had depended heavily on the Russian market.
-Independence and the Soviet communism closed that outlet by 1924, and the economy had to reorient itself quickly toward the West, to which the country also owed significant war debts.
+Land reform, however, did not solve all of Estonia’s early problems.
+Estonian agriculture and industry – mainly textiles and machinery – had depended heavily on the Russian market.
+Independence and Soviet communism closed that outlet by 1924, and the economy had to reorient itself quickly towards the West, to which the country also owed significant war debts.

-The economy began to grow again by the late 1920s, but suffered another setback during the Great Depression, which hit Estonia during 1931-34.
-By the late 1930s, however, the industrial sector was expanding anew, at an average annual rate of 14 per cent.
-Industry employed some 38,000 workers by 1938.
+The economy began to grow again by the late 1920s, but suffered another setback during the Great Depression, which hit Estonia in 1931–34.
+By the late 1930s, however, the industrial sector was expanding once more, at an average annual rate of 14 per cent.
+By 1938, industry employed some 38,000 workers.

 A street scene in Tallinn in 1938.
 Photo by Ernst von Stackelberg.